Shooting victims include a mom who died protecting her baby

 NICHOLAS CUMER: HAD HELPED CANCER PATIENTS

-A graduate student at a university in Pennsylvania who was interning with a Dayton facility for people battling cancer was among those killed in the Ohio city early Sunday.
+A graduate student at a university in Pennsylvania who was interning with a facility in Dayton for people battling cancer was among those killed in the Ohio city early Sunday.

 Nicholas Cumer was a graduate student in the master of cancer care program at Saint Francis University.